bradallenfisher/newspeak/posts/practical-considerations-for-designing-foundations-on-bedrock.md

 ## Addressing Geological Variability with Geotechnical Expertise

 Bedrock conditions can vary significantly over short distances, causing challenges in foundation design and construction.
-A **geotechnical** engineer’s role involves:
+A **geotechnical** engineer's role involves:

 - Identifying zones of fractured or weathered rock
 - Assessing groundwater presence and its impact on stability